oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-maven.md

 # Include Reachability Metadata Using the Native Image Maven Plugin

 You can build a native executable from a Java application with **Maven**.
-For that, use the GraalVM Native Image Maven plugin provided as part of the [Native Build Tools](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html).
+For that, use the GraalVM Native Image Maven plugin provided as part of the [Native Build Tools project](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html).

 A "real-world" Java application likely requires some Java reflection objects, or it calls some native code, or accesses resources on the class path - dynamic features that the `native-image` tool must be aware of at build time, and provided in the form of [metadata](../ReachabilityMetadata.md).
 (Native Image loads classes dynamically at build time, and not at run time.)